About to do your taxes for the first time? Whether you opt to do

 You must declare all amounts paid by your employer or earned through self-employment, even money that you earned abroad.

 If you were awarded a scholarship, it must also be declared as income.
-You will also be issued T4A and Relevé 1 slips for the amounts you receive, which are generally tax deductible under certain conditions.
+You will also be issued T4A and Investment income.

 True.
 There are two main ways to reduce your income tax bill: tax credits and deductions.